Our UK-wide ovarian cancer research programme is open for applications. Outline proposals are invited for submission by 12pm on Friday 28 May 2021.

 What we're looking for

 We're looking for projects that will optimise and develop more effective and less toxic treatments for ovarian cancer, with a special focus on treatments that will improve overall survival.
-These awards are not designed for basic or early discovery studies.
+These awards aren't designed for basic or early discovery studies.

 - Identify new drug targets within subtypes of ovarian cancer and develop new targeted treatments